Made in America

 Provide any comments regarding a waiver to the OMB Made in America Office at MBX.OMB.MIAwaivers@omb.eop.gov

 Strengthening Made in America policies will send clear market signals to give suppliers confidence that manufacturing in the U.S., with America’s workers, will provide greater opportunities.
-Ensuring Made in America laws are implemented clearly and consistently across government will support domestic suppliers in the six critical supply chains identified by President Biden.
+Ensuring Made in America laws are implemented clearly and consistently across government will support domestic suppliers.

-The domestic content threshold increased to 60 percent on October 25, 2022, further increases to 65 percent in calendar year 2024, and 75 percent in calendar year 2029.
+The domestic content threshold increased to 65 percent on February 15, 2024 and will increase further to 75 percent in calendar year 2029.
 In the event no domestic products can meet the new thresholds or the cost to acquire them would be unreasonable, there is a 55 percent fallback threshold in effect from October 25, 2022 through December 31, 2029

 MEP is a public-private partnership with Centers in all 50 states and Puerto Rico dedicated to serving small and medium-sized manufacturers.
 Supplier Scouting is a successful nationwide MEP service that identifies domestic manufacturers to produce hard-to-source and critically needed supply chain items including personal protective equipment (PPE) and medical supplies.
 Supplier Scouting can be applied on a national, regional or local scale.
 By leveraging our extensive relationships and knowledge of U.S. manufacturer capabilities, we are able to identify manufacturers’ production and technical capabilities and connect them with supply chains of larger companies and government agencies.
 For more information about Supplier Scouting, please contact the MEP supplier scouting team at Scouting@nist.gov.